We believe that involving local communities in projects happening in their area is really important.

-Our volunteers carry out practical conservation work on a regular basis all over our partnership area, as well as helping with office based projects.
-This can give people a chance to be physically involved in projects in their local area, and can be a very satisfying achievement.
+Our volunteers carry out practical conservation work on a regular basis all over our Partnership area, as well as helping with office-based projects.
+This gives people a chance to make a difference to the environment around them, and makes them feel more involved in their local area.

-Find out more about volunteering opportunities with us here.
+Click on this block to find out more about volunteering opportunities with us.

-For any other inquiries about borrowing one of the new tool kits contact us.
+For any other inquiries about borrowing one of the new tool kits please contact us.

 We currently run practical conservation sessions for mental health charity Take Off.
 We take small groups of people with mental health issues to tranquil rural locations to carry out simple conservation work.